Singulink/Singulink.Net.Http.Api/README.md

 [![Chat on Discord](https://img.shields.io/discord/906246067773923490)](https://discord.gg/EkQhJFsBu6)
 [![Build and Test](https://github.com/Singulink/Singulink.Net.Http.Api/workflows/build%20and%20test/badge.svg)](https://github.com/Singulink/Singulink.Net.Http.Api/actions?query=workflow%3A%22build+and+test%22)

-**HTTP API Toolkit** is a set of client and service libraries for building and consuming HTTP APIs in .NET based on a consistent set of opinionated conventions: cookie-based sessions that need no server-side lookup on most requests, errors that travel as typed exceptions, streamed results with keep-alive and error propagation, and strongly typed SignalR hub contracts shared between server and client.
+**HTTP API Toolkit** is a set of client and service libraries for building and consuming HTTP APIs in .NET based on a consistent set of opinionated conventions.
+A service and a client built with the toolkit agree on how sessions, errors, streamed results and SignalR hubs work, so application code deals with typed exceptions, typed hub contracts and plain `IAsyncEnumerable<T>` results instead of HTTP plumbing.

+✔️ Cookie sessions validated without a store lookup
+✔️ Session token rotation and theft detection
+✔️ Errors travel as typed exceptions
+✔️ Streamed results with keep-alive and error propagation
+✔️ Strongly typed SignalR hub contracts
+✔️ Runs on desktop, mobile and browser clients
+✔️ Trimming and AOT friendly

 Details of each component are provided below: